salrashid123/gcp_pubsub_message_encryption/4_kms_dek/README.md

 ## Introduction

-One option discussed here is using Google hosted key management system, [Cloud KMS](https://cloud.google.com/kms/docs/).
+Option discussed here is using Google hosted key management system, [Cloud KMS](https://cloud.google.com/kms/docs/).
 What KMS will do is provide a service to remotely encrypt and decrypt some text.
 What that text actually is would not be the actual Pub/Sub message payload but rather a AES key used to encrypt the pubsub message itself.  (besides, you don't want to use KMS to encrypt the whole pubsub message which can be upto 10MB!).

 What you're doing here is [Envelope Encryption](https://cloud.google.com/kms/docs/envelope-encryption#how_to_encrypt_data_using_envelope_encryption) where what you're actually encrypting with KMS is the symmetric key you used to encrypt the PubsubMessage.
 Once the key you used to encrypt your Pubsub data (data encryption key: DEK), you transmit the KMS-encrypted DEK along with the message itself.